 Our estate is older than our competitors, with a number of legacy issues, for example around one third of our Clothing stores were opened before WWII and three quarters are older than 25 years.
 It’s been well reported that to address this we have to close or close and relocate over 100 stores that are loss-making now or will be in the future, which we know impacts customers, colleagues and the communities involved.
 Where there are closures we work hard to do it in the right way – redeploying colleagues and finding new tenants as quickly as we can.
 But we’re also investing in relocations, flagship store improvements and our digital capability, to make sure those customers affected – and many more – can shop at M&S easily, with better choice, value and service.
 This is how we are building a ‘clicks and bricks’ offer that best serves our customers.
 Where we have closed stores, we are seeing an encouraging number of customers moving to nearby stores and enjoying shopping with us in a better environment, which is why we’re continuing to transform our estate with pace.

-For example, in March, less than two weeks after closing our decades-old store on Church Street, St. Helen’s, Ravenhead, we opened a brand new one just down the road in Ravenhead Retail Park.
+For example, last year, less than two weeks after closing our decades-old store on Church Street, St. Helen’s, Ravenhead, we opened a brand new one just down the road in Ravenhead Retail Park.
 The new store is an investment in the local community, our colleagues, and customers – both current and future.
 It offers a larger product range, improved layout and is better integrated with our online services like Click & Collect.
 It’s also more suited to busy families, with 1,000 car parking spaces, a café and an extended kidswear range.

 At M&S we have a network of over 300 owned Food stores and over 400 franchise Food stores – which includes M&S’s in train stations, hospitals and petrol forecourts.
-In 18/19 alone, we opened 47 Food stores.
-And this programme of openings will continue.

 In line with our Food strategy to give more customers access to our full product range, we need bigger and better food locations – with better access and good parking.
 To get to this shape estate for food it will mean closing or relocating to bigger sites 25 smaller, low volume food stores.
 Alongside this we’re planning to open c.75 new food stores – all of which will include Click & Collect for Clothing.